prendradjaja/project-log/index.md

 Rubik's cube: keycube and variations

 - <a name="keycube"></a> **[keycube].** ([code][keycube-code])
 Keyboard-controlled Rubik's cube sim.
 Existing cube sims often use transparency or other tricks to allow you to see e.g. some of the back of the cube.
-This is unrealistic, though done for good reason. **Novel idea:** Show only what is visible from the top right corner or the top left corner (these are the two angles we normally see in real life, and we have to choose which we're facing at any time), allowing the user to switch between the two views with a keypress. **Pro:** Somewhat more realistic piece knowledge when solving. **Con:** Additional keypresses needed. **Possible future work:** Animated turns would make it easier to track pieces while solving.
+This is unrealistic, though done for good reason. **Novel idea:** Show only what is visible from the top right corner or the top left corner (these are the two angles we normally see in real life, and we have to choose which we're facing at any time), allowing the user to switch between the two views with a keypress. **Pro:** Somewhat more realistic piece knowledge when solving. **Con:** Additional keypresses needed. **Possible improvement:** Animated turns would make it easier to track pieces while solving.
 For simplicity, I rendered the cube with 2D graphics, but animation would require a proper 3D cube.
 - [eocube].
 Cube sim for exploring the concept of [edge orientation].
 An actual cube with all its pieces and colors is not shown; it is abstracted to just edges and their orientations.
 - [asciicube].
 ASCII art cube sim.
 <!-- - TODO 1x2x3? https://github.com/prendradjaja/keycube/pull/13 -->